-The optimization of the biodiesel washing process was carried out using Response Surface Methodology (RSM) with a Central Composite Design (CCD) approach.
-This method was used to model the relationship between two key process variables, the water-to-biodiesel ratio and washing temperature, and two quality responses: total glycerol content (wt%) and water content (%).
-The CCD approach was selected due to its flexibility in exploring variable interactions beyond the center point without exceeding practical operating limits [16].
-The use of axial points positioned outside the factor boundaries ($\alpha > 1$) allows the model to capture quadratic effects more accurately by expanding the variation range of experimental data.
-The CCD results showed that total glycerol content ranged from 0.133 to 0.180%, while the water content varied between 0.135 and 0.154%.
+The optimization of the biodiesel washing process was conducted using Response Surface Methodology (RSM) with a Central Composite Design (CCD).
+This method was used to model the relationship between two key process variables, water to biodiesel ratio and washing temperature, and two quality responses, total glycerol content (wt%) and water content (%).
+The CCD approach was selected due to its flexibility in exploring variable interactions beyond the center point without exceeding practical operating limits[16].
+Using axial points positioned outside the factor boundaries ($\alpha > 1$) enables the model to capture quadratic effects more accurately by expanding the range of variation in the experimental data.
+The CCD results showed that total glycerol content ranged from 0.133 to 0.180%, while water content ranged 0.135 to 0.154%.
 These variations indicate that changes in water ratio and washing temperature influence the efficiency of glycerol and water removal from biodiesel.

-Visualization of the Response Surface Methodology (RSM) in Figures 3 and 4 shows the relationship between water-to-biodiesel ratio and washing temperature on total glycerol and water content.
-Both responses form quadratic surfaces with clear minimum points, indicating optimal washing conditions.
+Visualization of the Response Surface Methodology (RSM) in Figures 3 and 4 shows the relationship between water to biodiesel ratio and washing temperature on total glycerol and water content.
+Both responses quadratic surfaces with clear minim, indicating optimal washing conditions.
 The optimum conditions were achieved at a water-to-biodiesel ratio of 1:1.9 and a temperature of 59 °C, resulting in a total glycerol content of 0.154% and a water content of 0.144%.
 Increasing the water to biodiesel ratio initially reduced the glycerol content due to more efficient glycerol removal; however, at higher ratios, the glycerol content increased again.
 This phenomenon is attributed to emulsion formation, which traps part of the glycerol in the biodiesel phase, observed visually as a turbid interfacial layer and slower phase separation.
-In addition, imperfect phase separation may also contribute to the glycerol increase.
+In addition, imperfect phase separation may contribute to the in in glycerol.
 The effect of washing temperature exhibited a similar quadratic trend.
-Raising the temperature up to 59 °C improved mass transfer and reduced glycerol content due to decreased viscosity and enhanced contact between biodiesel and water.
-In contrast, temperatures above 65 °C decreased washing efficiency, likely due to partial water evaporation and the potential for reverse reactions between methyl esters and glycerol [10].
+Raising the temperature to 59 °C improved mass transfer and reduced glycerol content, owing to decreased viscosity and enhanced contact between biodiesel and water.
+In contrast, temperatures above 65 °C decreased washing efficiency, likely due to partial water evaporation and the potential for reverse reactions between methyl esters and glycerol[10].

 A similar trend was observed for water content.
 Increasing the water ratio and washing temperature up to 59 °C decreased the water content by enhancing the solvent capacity of water and accelerating phase separation.
-However, at higher temperatures or with insufficient water, phase separation was incomplete, resulting in water being retained in the biodiesel.
-Although the optimization successfully reduced both glycerol and water contents, the water content of the resulting biodiesel still reached 0.144%, indicating that most impurities had been removed but the level is still slightly above the maximum limit of 0.05% specified in SNI 7182:2024.
+However, at higher temperatures or with insufficient water, phase separation was incomplete, resulting in residual water in the biodiesel.
+Although the optimization successfully reduced both glycerol and water contents, the water content of the resulting biodiesel still reached 0.144%, indicating that most impurities had been removed, but the level is still slightly above the maximum limit of 0.05% specified in SNI 7182:2024.
 This suggests that, although the washing effectively lowers glycerol and water contents, an additional drying step is still required for the biodiesel to fully meet the quality standard.